vkosuri/chatterbot-tricks/README.md

 To implement this, you would have to add some javascript to listen to the user's speech, then it could send that to the Django ChatterBot

-## Prioritizing some response over others
+## Prioritizing some responses over others

 Ref : [#518](https://github.com/gunthercox/ChatterBot/issues/518)